CBL Student Requirements

 For Mid-Semester Break: students whose placements end before 5:00pm on Wednesday are expected to attend.

 For Spring Break: students whose placements end before 5:00pm on Friday are expected to attend.
-For more info.
+For more information: please see Attendance Policy.

 All students will be required to track their weekly engagement via a time log.
 Access the time log.